 If you are interested in visiting other waterfalls as Kawasan falls in Cebu, be sure to read 7 Must-Visit Waterfalls on Cebu Island.

 At Kawasan falls, there is a bathroom there but they do charge 10 pisos to use to help with cleaning.
 Furthermore, you can rent a table to put all of your personal belongings on which will cost around 300 pisos.

 The water is a nice cool blue and is perfect for those travel photos or just a nice swimming pond to relax and enjoy yourself.
 The waters are pretty strong and there are plenty of rafts that the locals will help bring you in to see the falls closer by pulling on ropes.
 The water in the center is about 50 meters deep making it perfect to jump into.

-If you want to see more posts like this, check out my post on 7 Places to see in Cebu!
+If you want to see more posts as Kawasan falls, check out my post on Cebu Tourist Spots!